uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-retry-uipath.md

 > The retry option re-runs the previous activity from where an exception was thrown.
 The exception will be thrown again if it is encountered.

-More details on the UiPath restart button is available in the [documentation]([Jekyll Now](http://github.com/barryclark/jekyll-now/)).
+More details on the UiPath retry button is available in the ([docs](https://docs.uipath.com/studio/docs/debugging-actions))